quicaxd/Exela/README.md

 - just compile and execute on windows operating system

 # Note's
-- If there is anything you want me to add to this project, you can contact me via telegram.
+- If there is anything you want me to add to this project, you can contact me via telegram or Discord.

 - My telegram => https://t.me/quicaxd

+- My discord => quicaxd#6889

 ## Screenshot's